NBISweden/workshop-reproducible-research/pages/containers/containers-2-the-basics.md

 ubuntu           latest           d70eaf7277ea        3 weeks ago         72.9MB
 ```

+## Running containers

 We can now start a container running our image.
 We can refer to the image
 either by "REPOSITORY:TAG" ("latest" is the default so we can omit it) or
 "IMAGE ID".
 The syntax for `docker run` is `docker run [OPTIONS] IMAGE
 [COMMAND] [ARG...]`.
 Let's run the command `uname -a` to get some info about
 the operating system.
-First run on your own system (skip this if you're using
+First run on your own system (use `systeminfo` if you are
-Windows via the Windows 10 PowerShell, or use `systeminfo` which is the
-Windows equivalent):
+on Windows):

 ```bash
 uname -a